 An inflorescence is a group or cluster of flowers arranged on a stem that is composed of a main branch or a complicated arrangement of branches.
-It is categorized on the basis of the arrangement of flowers on a main axis (peduncle) and by the timing of its flowering (determinate and indeterminate).
+Inflorescence can also be defined as the reproductive portion of a plant that bears a cluster of flowers in a specific pattern.

 Types of Inflorescence